 The Company is exposed to industry credit risks arising from its cash holdings and receivables.
 The Company manages credit risk by placing cash with major Canadian financial institutions.
-The Company's receivables primarily consist of sales tax recoverable due from the Federal Government of Canada and share subscription receivable that was subsequently received.
+The Company's receivables primarily consist of sales tax recoverable due from the Federal Government of Canada.
 Management believes that credit risk related to these amounts is nominal.